MelonKony/webdev/content/docs/millmint/vekllei/language.md

 ### 2.1 💬 Spoken Vekllei

 **Spoken Vekllei**, simply referred to as Vekllei domestically, is the common spoken language of Vekllei and official language of the country, spoken by some 25 million people worldwide, with 98% of speakers living natively in the Vekllei Home Islands.
 It is the first spoken language of the vast majority of the population, and has minor variance across the disparate Vekllei Home Islands and other Vekllei possessions.
-It is rarely spoken outside of Vekllei territories, extant only through emigrant populations and small diasporic communities mostly dispersed after the Atomic War.
+It is rarely spoken outside of Vekllei territories, extant abroad only through emigrant populations and small diasporic communities mostly dispersed after the Atomic War.

 #### 2.2.1 Overview